-The code uses a function creeper which has two parameters s, which gives the value of the two equal sides of the first isosceles triangle and l, which specifies the number of recursive iterations.
-Both functions draw a single n-part creeper.
-Two other functions, polycreeper1 and polycreeper2 use the function creeper in a loop.
-Polycreeper1 uses the function creeper, a right rotation of 30 degrees, a forward move and again a right rotation by the angle 120-360/n, while polycreeper2 uses the function creeper, several forward moves and left and right rotations.
-The outputs of polycreeper1 and polycreeper2 are displayed in figures 4 and 5 for n=6.
-In the main body of the code, we call both polycreeper1 and polycreeper2 in that order while suitably changing the cursor and the angle in between.
+The code uses a function ladder which has two parameters -s, which gives the value of the two equal sides of the first isosceles triangle and l, which specifies the number of recursive iterations.
+Both functions draw a single n-part ladder.
+Two other functions, polyladder1 and polyladder2 use the function ladder in a loop.
+Both polyladder1 and polyladder2 use the function ladder, a forward move, a right rotation, another forward move and a left rotation, the only difference being that the right rotation is of 90+360/n for polyladder1 and 90-360/n for polyladder2.
+The outputs of polyladder1 and polyladder2 are displayed in figures 4 and 5 for n=6.
+In the main body of the code, we call both polyladder1 and polyladder2 in that order while suitably changing the cursor.
 The result is shown in Figure 6.
 The functions fd, rt, lt, pu and pd are adapted from turtle graphics[1] and have their usual connotations.
 The function fd draws a line of specified length, rt and lt respectively rotates the pen right and left by a specified angle, pu puts the pen up(no drawing) and pd puts the pen down.
 The various functions and the code are given below: